kevinmutwiri/soft-skills/week1/courseOverview/README.md

 Completing it will require a bit of thinking and honesty with yourself

-> what top 3 skills do you personally want to grow?
-Which 3 skills do you think you are already good at and rated a 4 or 5 in?
-Which skill interests you the most out of every skill that is listed?
+> The top 3 skills I personally want to grow are: Identifying Opportunities, Storytelling and Presentation, Tech Tools

+> The 3 skills I think I am already good at and rated a 4 or 5 in are: Self-improvement, Empathy, Understanding how technical & product teams work

+> The skill that interests me the most out of every skill that is listed is: Creativity and Innovation

 ## Skills defined